stuttgart-things/shipyard-operator/README.md

 # stuttgart-things/shipyard-operator

-shipyard-operator allows you to manage the lifecycle of terraform resource through custom resources
+shipyard-operator allows you to manage the lifecycle of terraform resources through custom resources.

 ## Getting Started